DerFloe/seven/README.md

 ### Installation

+clone it
 ```sh
 $ git clone
 ```
-clone it
+navigate into the repo
 ```sh
 $ cd /the/folder/location
 ```
-navigate into the repo
+install it
 ```sh
 $ npm install
 ```
-install it

 ### Start / Build it

+start it
 ```sh
 $ npm start
 ```
-start it
+build the project to the `build` folder.
 ```sh
 $ npm run build
 ```
-build the project for production to the `build` folder.

 # Contact
 Florian Hofer <florianh0f3r@gmail.com>